luzzif/swapr-fee-receiver-hack/README.md

 # Swapr fee receiver hack

-At block xxx on Gnosis Chain, attacker `0x740d618e92484b6f142e49b3644b26cc370232be` deployed a contract and started draining the Swapr fee receiver of all its most valuable LP tokens (Swapr's protocol fee).
+At block `23729496` on Gnosis Chain, attacker `0x740d618e92484b6f142e49b3644b26cc370232be` deployed a contract and started draining the Swapr fee receiver of all its most valuable LP tokens (Swapr's protocol fee).
 After some analysis and determining what was going on, this repo